 Denia experiences typical Mediterranean weather with mild temperatures in the winter.
 The place almost never sees extreme temperates.
 Often the winter temperature reaches 20°C (68°F).
 Most days will be sunny or partly sunny.
 The World Health Organization ranked Denia’s Climate among the most equitable ones in the world in 1986.

 For more climate information visit Meteoblue

 Things to see in Denia

 Denia is a lively town even in winters and so, there are plenty of places you can visit:

 - Denia Castle: A historical site, located on a rocky cliff which overlooks the marina and the town.
 A visit to the castle is highly recommended.

 - Denia’s Toy Museum: This museum features a large toy collection from the early 20th century to the ’60s.
-The museum is built in a former train station, (22 meter (72 feet) north of Moraira, and has a large variety from the Sauquillo and Ferchen factories.
+The museum is built in a former train station, (22 km (14 Miles) north of Moraira, and has a large variety from the Sauquillo and Ferchen factories.

 - Beaches: Denia has a variety of beaches as it occupies almost twenty kilometres of the coastline.
 These include Les Marines, LAlmadrava, Les Rotes and many others.

 - Calle Marques de Campo: Denia’s shopping street which has many options for bars and restaurants.